landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-filters/README.txt

 == Changelog ==

+= 1.9.1 - March 18, 2020 =

+## UPGRADE NOTICE
+This version of Filters updates the markup of Radio and Checkbox filed types.
+For accessibility purposes, the `<a href="#"/>` has been replaced with clickable `<div/>` elements.

+Users who are using custom CSS to style these elements may need to update their markup for these elements.

+* UPDATE - Improved Radio and Checkbox accessibility by adding aria role, checked and labelledby attributes.
+* FIX - Fixed issue with filter loading animation not working as intended.

 = 1.9.0 - March 2, 2020 =
 * NEW - Added Range Slider field type using [noUiSlider](https://refreshless.com/nouislider/).
 This field type is considered to be in beta but is fully functional for querying by custom field ranges using the `BETWEEN` compare operator.